 Dear First-Year Student,

-The objectives of the online diagnostic exam and tutorials are:
+The objectives of the online diagnostic exam and tutorial are:

 - To help fill in gaps in your knowledge base (via the online tutorials) and to provide a means of identifying areas that need further work (via the online diagnostic exam).